Tanuja-Kulal/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

 ms.prod: visual-studio-windows
 ms.technology: vs-installation
 ---
-# Control updates to network-based Visual Studio deployments
+# Control updates and notifications to network-based Visual Studio deployments

 Enterprise administrators often create a layout and host it on a network file share to deploy to their end-users.